joshbegley/nyt-latest/README.md

 https://nytimes.com/2025/05/04/us/politics/justice-dept-minnesota-prosecutors-race.html

 **The Briefing: Chelsea 3 Liverpool 1 - Champions League boost?
 Were Arne Slot's side lacking sharpness?**\
-`Chelsea went into the game knowing this was a must-win for their Champions League hopes - and that beating the title winners was a huge test`\
+`Chelsea went into the game knowing this was a must-win for their Champions League hopes.
+Beating the title winners was a huge test`\
 https://nytimes.com/athletic/6320279/2025/05/04/chelsea-liverpool-result-report-analysis/

 **Bayern win Bundesliga title as Kane secures first career trophy**\